prerak13/prerak13/README.md

 📝I also sometimes like write technical blogs on [Medium](https://medium.com/@prerakchoksi).

-☢️ I am open for co-op / full-time oppertunities from this Fall.
+☢️ I am open for full-time oppertunities as Software Developer from this Winter.

 ## 🔗 Connect with me